OracleCPS/Visual-Builder-Cloud-Service_VBCS/workshops/workshop-template/Intro.md

-# Name Of The Workshop
+# Oracle VBCS Workshop

-Welcome to the ...workshop.
-This workshop will walk you through the process of...
+Welcome to the VBCS workshop.
+This workshop will walk you through the process of designing your very first web application using VBCS.
-To learn more about this workshop please watch the video below.

-<a href="https://youtu.be/" target="_video">Workshop Overview</a>

 ### **Step 1**: Acquire an Oracle Cloud Trial or Workshop Account